AasthaKanth/Reddit_Post_Bot/README.md

 - Errors related to the Groq API or Reddit API are logged in `bot.log`.
 - Common issues include invalid API keys, network errors, or rate limits.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## Contact
-For questions or support, contact [your-email@example.com](mailto:your-email@example.com).